WheelerLab/px_his_chol/README.md

 * 29_backward_elimination_sig_genes.R: backward elimination of significant genes by phenotype and chromosome to determine which ones are independent at a locus

-* 30a/b_make_coloc_input_MESA/GTEx.R: converts from GEMMA results and matrix eQTL format or GTEx download format to input for COLOC script - https://github.com/hakyimlab/summary-gwas-imputation/wiki/Running-Coloc
+* 30a/b_make_coloc_input_MESA/GTEx.R: converts from GEMMA results and matrix eQTL format or GTEx download format to input for run_COLOC.py script - https://github.com/hakyimlab/summary-gwas-imputation/wiki/Running-Coloc

 * 31_make_COLOC_table.R: process COLOC output and join to novel significant gene associations

 * 32_plot_pred_exp.R: make scatterplot of predicted expression vs. phenotype

 * 33_get_genename_R2.py: pull gene names and R2 from MESA db files through sqlite3 library

+* 34_make_pred_exp_result_table.R: extracts both all and significant (P < 9.654e-6) PrediXcan results; adds gene name and starting bp

 Strikethrough: depreciated and not used for final analysis